-Will you be making any New Year’s resolutions this year about losing weight, getting in shape or stopping your emotional eating?
+Will you be making any New Year’s resolutions this year about getting in shape or stopping your emotional eating?
 If you’re like most Americans, you’ll make one or more resolutions along those lines.
 And then, a few weeks into the new year, you may be wondering where all those good intentions went.

 I’ve never been a big fan of grand, lofty New Year’s resolutions.
 Don’t get me wrong, it’s not that I don’t believe in envisioning what we hope to accomplish in the upcoming year.
 It’s more that I believe those lofty ideas need a game plan.
 If you haven’t been able to get yourself to exercise or check in with yourself when you want to turn to food for comfort or distraction, how will a change of the date on the calendar make things different?
-Rather than engage in magical thinking about weight loss and emotional eating, try getting specific about the changes you’d like to make and the small baby steps you know you can accomplish.
+Rather than engage in magical thinking about changing habits like emotional eating, try getting specific about the changes you’d like to make and the small baby steps you know you can accomplish.
 This may mean adjusting your expectations to a more reasonable level.

 There is one resolution that I hope you will make this year: to be kind to and patient with yourself.
-It takes time, patience, awareness, willingness, self-compassion and endurance to make emotional shifts and behavioral changes.
-Expecting too much from yourself, pushing yourself too hard and/or beating up on yourself for not achieving your goals only crushes your spirit.
+It takes time, patience, mindfulness, willingness, self-compassion and endurance to make emotional shifts and behavioral changes.
+Expecting too much from yourself, pushing yourself too hard and beating up on yourself for not achieving your goals only crushes your spirit.
 Constant self-criticism is de-motivating and only ignites your inner rebel.